nhocki/blog/source/_posts/2012-01-31-thoughts-on-decorators-and-presenters.markdown

 I had this discussion with a [friend](http://mheroin.com/), and he asked me that, with this approach, how would he add elements to a view depending on a condition, for example, the famous \'***You are logged in as nhocki***\' if there's a user logged in.

 I think this should be created inside helper methods that takes a block.
 Inside that block you can use the **decorator** methods to show the needed data.
-You can use those methods in your JSON builder too (try out the new JBuilder).
+You can use those methods in your JSON builder too (try out the new [Jbuilder](https://github.com/rails/jbuilder)).
 You could bundle up these methods and re-use them in your projects too.

 Here's an example: